ANybakk/node-irc/docs/API.rst

             operator: "is an IRC Operator"
         }

-.. js:data:: 'channellist_start'
+.. js:data:: 'irc.channellist_start'

     `function () {}`

     Emitted whenever the server starts a new channel listing

-.. js:data:: 'channellist_item'
+.. js:data:: 'irc.channellist_item'

    `function (channel_info) {}`

    Emitted for each channel the server returns.
 The channel_info object contains keys 'name', 'users' (number of users on the channel), and 'topic'.

-.. js:data:: 'channellist'
+.. js:data:: 'irc.channellist'

    `function (channel_list) {}`